a-reda/powerenjoy-se2/DD/Design_document.md

 The billing process is started at the end of a ride.
 The ride controller signals the bill controller that a ride has ended.
 The reservation relative to that ride is passed as a parameter as it contains many variables that are used in calculating the bill.

 - Check-in car process J

+After reservation, the user need to ask for a check-in process.
+The user controller send a required message to the car controller and the car controller transfer the ride information to the reservation controller.
+If this process success, the car controller will transfer the success information to the user and display the ride information on the device of user.
+Meanwhile, the ride controller received the ride information to start ride.

 - Check-out car process J

+When the ride process finished, the user ask for check out and send a check-out request to bill controller.
+The bill controller transfer the request to the ride controller to get the destination information and the bill controller calculate the bill of the certain ride and then return the bill information to the user.

 - Money saving process W

 In this sequence diagram it can be seen that if users ask for MoneySaving option they will be asked to input a destination by the system.
 The request is then sent with the filled information as parameter to the system.
 And the system will determine whether the request meets the requirement.